nikitavoloboev/data/focusing/rules.md

 - Do emails in burst.
 Bring my Inbox to 0 every day.
 Action on each email.
 - Label and archive important emails.
 Delete emails otherwise.
-- Star emails that need my attention and I need to reference.
+- Pin emails that need my attention and I need to reference.
 - Only show relevant emails to me in Inbox.
 - Don't erase trashed email manually.
 Erase trashed emails of over a month automatically.